k2Q: A Quadratic-Form Response Time and Schedulability Analysis Framework for Utilization-Based Analysis: Introduction

-\ifbool{techreport}{ Prior to this paper, we have presented a general schedulability analysis framework \cite{DBLP:journals/corr/abs-1501.07084}, called \frameworkku{}, that can be applied in uniprocessor scheduling and multiprocessor scheduling, as long as the schedulability condition can be written in a specific form to test only $k$ points.
+\ifbool{techreport}{ Prior to this paper, we have presented a general schedulability analysis framework \cite{DBLP:journals/corr/abs-1501.07084,ChenHLRTSS2015}, called \frameworkku{}, that can be applied in uniprocessor scheduling and multiprocessor scheduling, as long as the schedulability condition can be written in a specific form to test only $k$ points.
 For example, to verify the schedulability of a (constrained-deadline) sporadic real-time task $\tau_k$ under fixed-priority scheduling in uniprocessor systems, the time-demand analysis (TDA) developed in \cite{DBLP:conf/rtss/LehoczkySD89} can be adopted.
-TDA requires pseudo-polynomial-time complexity.

-}{ In this paper, we present a general schedulability analysis framework, called \frameworkkq{}, that can be applied in uniprocessor scheduling and multiprocessor scheduling, as long as the schedulability condition can be written in a specific form by testing only $k$ points. } The general concept to obtain sufficient schedulability tests in the \frameworkkq{} framework in this paper is to test only a subset of time points for verifying the schedulability.
+}{ Motivated by this, we present in this paper a rather general schedulability analysis framework, called \frameworkkq{} (k to Q), that can be applied in uniprocessor and multiprocessor scheduling for analyzing various real-time task models. } The general concept to obtain sufficient schedulability tests in the \frameworkkq{} framework is to test only a subset of time points for verifying the schedulability.
 This idea is implemented in the \frameworkkq{} framework by providing a $k$-point last-release schedulability test, which only needs to test $k$ points under \textit{any} fixed-priority scheduling when checking schedulability of the task with the $k^{th}$ highest priority in the system.
 Moreover, this concept is further extended to provide a safe upper bound of the worst-case response time.
-The response time analysis and the schedulability analysis provided by the framework can be viewed as a ``blackbox" interface that can result in sufficient utilization-based analysis, in which the utilization of a task is its execution time divided by its period.
+The response time analysis and the schedulability analysis provided by the framework can be viewed as a ``blackbox'' interface that can result in sufficient utilization-based analysis.